 The RAF received 367 B-25Cs and 212 B-25Ds, which were designated "Mitchell Mark II".
 The Mitchell Mark IIs were the first B-25s to see combat with the RAF.
 They conducted their first raid against the Nazis on 22 January 1943, and continued with attacks on airfields and communications centers in preparation for D-Day.
 Ironically, although the USAAF found good use for the B-25 in almost all other theaters of war, the USAAF only operated the B-25 from England in limited numbers, apparently mostly on coastal patrols.

 The Soviets were shipped 182 B-25Cs, with eight of these lost in shipment, and 688 B-25Ds.
-The Soviets liked the B-25 very much, finding it superior in most respects to the Ilyushin Il-4, their closest equivalent, and pleasant to fly -- Red pilots particularly appreciated its good engine-out handling.
+The Soviets liked the B-25 very much, finding it superior in most respects to the Ilyushin Il-4, the closest Soviet equivalent, and pleasant to fly -- Red pilots particularly appreciated its good engine-out handling.
 It was used primarily in long-range night bombing attacks and long-range reconnaissance, with the Soviets developing an auxiliary bombbay tank.
 Red Air Force rapport with North American was good, with the company quick to add changes requested by Soviet aviators.

 * The US Marine Corps (USMC) was a major operator of the B-25C and B-25D.
 They obtained 50 B-25Cs as "PBJ-1Cs" and 152 B-25Ds as "PBJ-1Ds".
 These aircraft often featured a number of significant (and highly variable) differences from their USAAF counterparts.
 Most visible of these changes was the occasional fit of an APS-3 search radar through the aircraft's front nose glazing, resulting in a nickname of "hose nose".
 AN/APS-2 or AN/APS-3 search radar was sometimes fitted as an alternate, with the radome replacing the belly turret.
 LORAN radio navigation gear was also fitted.